 Time- or signal-triggered fractionation.
-The KNAUER FRC module also offers, beside the support of fraction collectors from different manufacturers and KNAUER valves for fractionation, solvent recycling, manual and mass-triggered fractionation and a rack view with details about each collected fraction and direct links to the matching chromatograms.
+The KNAUER FRC module also offers the support of fraction collectors from different manufacturers and KNAUER valves for fractionation.
+In addition, solvent recycling, manual and mass-triggered fractionation are supported, as well as a rack view with details about each collected fraction and direct links to the matching chromatograms.

-LC/GC/AS/MS control
+■ LC/GC/AS/MS control

-Integrated add-on modules for controlling selected types of chromatographs, autosamplers and mass spectrometers.
+Integrated Add-on modules for controlling selected types of chromatographs, autosamplers and mass spectrometers.